 Referral to specialist

-Do you want a referral to a specialist?
 Before visiting a specialist you need to see a GP in the Netherlands.
-When your GP decides that further treatment or a second opinion is needed you will be forwarded to a specialist.
+If your GP cannot help you within his/her expertise, you will be sent to a specialist.

-Referral to a specialist – making an appointment
+Referral to a specialist – steps to take

 First time visiting the hosptial